2007 MacArthur Park rallies: Incident

 Organizers obtained the necessary permits to hold a rally at MacArthur Park on May 1, 2007 until 21:00.
 At about 17:15 a few protesters began blocking the street, which the rally permit expressly prohibited.
 The police made numerous requests for the protesters to move from the street and abide by the conditions of the permit.
 The protesters defied the police requests and began gathering in larger numbers on the street.
 When the attempts by police to move the crowd failed, police commanders declared the gathering an unlawful assembly.
 The formal order for the crowd to disperse was given in English, being broadcast from a police helicopter circling the park, from police cars, and from hand-held megaphones.
 A significant portion of the crowd, many who spoke and understood only Spanish, ignored this order and did not disperse.
 Police officers formed a line and advanced slowly to clear the area.
 The officers proceeded about 50 feet at a time, allowing those complying with the dispersal order to retreat.
 Most protesters left the area at this point, however, some that had stayed began to throw rocks and bottles at the advancing officers.

 Altogether, the estimated 600 police officers fired 146 foam-rubber projectiles.
-27 marchers and 9 members of the media were injured, 5 people were arrested, and at least 50 civilians filed complaints with the LAPD regarding mistreatment by officers.
-It is unclear, however, that most of the injuries were as a result of direct police contact or as a result of incidental crowd contact (trampling, pushing, falling, etc.).
-Seven to fifteen police officers were injured.
+33 marchers and 9 journalists were injured.
+One woman reported suffering a miscarriage after injury by the police.
+Five people were arrested.
+Seven police officers were injured.

 The incident received considerable attention from news media because several reporters were also pushed and injured, notably Christina Gonzalez from L.A.'s Fox 11 News (KTTV), and Telemundo's National Evening Broadcaster, Pedro Sevcec.
 CBS 2/KCAL 9 (KCBS-TV, KCAL-TV) reporter Mark Coogan and his cameraman Carl Stein were also accosted.
 Stein was struck on the ribs by LAPD batons.
 Patricia Nazario, a reporter for KPCC, was beaten in the ribs and back, before being struck over the head with a baton.
 ABC 7 (KABC-TV) reporter Sid Garcia was hit by a rubber bullet, but it ricocheted off him.
 Patti Ballaz, a camerawoman for KTTV who was injured, filed a claim for unspecified damages against the city and the police department.